vvarimosap/nk911waterheatanalysis/README.md

-Vesisahko Water & Heating Analysis
+ Water & Heating Analysis townhouse appartment complex
 ==================================

-This project provides an analysis of water and heating consumption for an apartment complex for the year 2023.
+This project provides an analysis of water and heating consumption for an townhouse appartement complex for the year 2023.

 Methodology:
 ------------